ado-management-with-repado

 }

-Example 2: This example is identical to the first one, with the exception that PLUS is not used.
-This eliminates the risk of any user accidentally using adoupdate to update all commands in the project ado-folder.
-This aspect is especially useful when not using Git, as mistakes like this cannot be easily reverted.
-If Git is employed, and all content in the ado-folder is tracked in the repository, this difference becomes less significant.
+Example 2: This example is similar to the first, but does not use the PLUS folder.
+By avoiding PLUS, you eliminate the risk of users accidentally running adoupdate and updating all commands in the project ado-folder.
+This is especially helpful if you are not using Git, as such changes cannot be easily reverted.
+If you are using Git and tracking the ado-folder in your repository, this distinction is less critical.

 * Set user root folder